mattkretz/mattkretz.github.io/_posts/2026-05-21-intro-to-std-simd-part-1.md

 ## Some Examples

-In this first post—of hopefully many more to come—I'll let my preliminary implementation in GCC 16 speak for itself:
+In this first post—of hopefully many more to come—I'll let the preliminary implementation in GCC 16 speak for itself:

 Every following code example will assume the following setup:
 ```c++